andy-guttridge/tribehub_drf/README.md

 - Technique to create a custom filter for date ranges using django-filters adapted from this [StackOverflow article](https://stackoverflow.com/questions/37183943/django-how-to-filter-by-date-with-django-rest-framework)
 - How to access URL arguments as kwargs in generic APIViews from this [StackOverflow article](https://stackoverflow.com/questions/51042871/how-to-access-url-kwargs-in-generic-api-views-listcreateapiview-to-be-more-spec)
 - How to filter on many-to-many fields is from this [StackOverflow article](https://stackoverflow.com/questions/4507893/django-filter-many-to-many-with-contains)
+- Technique to use Python pattern matching as case statements from this [StackOverflow article](https://stackoverflow.com/questions/11479816/what-is-the-python-equivalent-for-a-case-switch-statement)
+- Technique to override model `save()` method to programatically set the value of fields based on the value of other fields from this [StackOverflow article]:(https://stackoverflow.com/questions/11479816/what-is-the-python-equivalent-for-a-case-switch-statement)

 The following documentation was extensively referenced throughout development: